 The Highland is where the forces of nature are at their most extreme.
 You get volcanic activity, raging glacial rivers, glacial runs, killer weather.
 It is a volcanic desert of grey, black or brown earth, lava and volcanic ashes.
 But, now and then you stumble upon mind-numbingly beautiful oasis-like areas, like Herðubreiðarlindir and Askja.

-You can only cross the Highlands during the Icelandic summer as their gravel roads are closed during the rest of the year.
+You can only cross the Highland during the Icelandic summer as their gravel roads are closed during the rest of the year.
 Still, that doesn't stop the true Highland fanatics of whom there are quite a few in Iceland.
 One of them is Þórhallur Másson, a builder living in Akureyri.
-To him, there is no such thing as "off limits" when it comes to the Highlands.
+To him, there is no such thing as "off limits" when it comes to the Highland.

 The rock desert